Blog Archives

 3. Many of their national boundaries were forced on the Middle East.
 Before World War I, the Ottoman Empire ruled a vast area that included what is now Turkey, Iraq, Lebanon, Syria, Jordan, Israel, and Saudi Arabia (even Egypt was subject to the Ottoman Empire).
 The Ottomans sided with Germany in WWI, and lost everything but Turkey after the war.
 Europeans, who didn’t understand the region, drew new national boundaries to create many of the nations we now have in that region, most notably splitting up the region inhabited by 25 million Kurds into parts of Iran, Turkey, Iraq and Syria.
 Thus the Kurds have been a mistreated minority in their own homeland.
 What is more, the Europeans created a new nation called Iraq, out of three former Ottoman provinces that had no natural commonality, with Kurds in the north, Sunni Arabs in the middle, and Shi’a Arabs in the south.
 No wonder Iraq is in constant conflict.

 4. There are two sides to the story in the Israeli-Palestinian conflict.
-Before World War I, the population of Palestine was about 90% Arab.
-The Ottoman Empire turned over Palestine to British rule after WWI, and the British encouraged Jews, who had no homeland, to move to Palestine.
+Before World War I, the population of the Ottoman province of Palestine was about 90% Arab, although Jews were always there.
+The Ottoman Empire turned over Palestine to British rule after WWI, and the British encouraged Jews to return to their ancient homeland.
 Jews immigrated there in such massive numbers, buying up the best land, that by World War II, the Jews were nearly equal in number to Arabs.
 Palestinians deeply resented this, which they saw as an invasion of their homeland.
 After the Nazi holocaust of World War II, many more Jews fled to Palestine.
-Britain tried to divide the nation between the Palestinian Arabs and the Jews, but this just led to war, which the Jews won, establishing the state of Israel in 1948.
+Britain tried to divide the nation between the Palestinian Arabs and the Jews.
+Israel agreed to the two states solution, but the Arabs refused, only wanting the eradication of the Jews.
+This led to war, which the Jews won, establishing the state of Israel in 1948.
 Feeling disenfranchised, Palestinians have resorted to riots and terrorism ever since then.
+Israel has consistently won wars with the Arabs, and has often made peace with Arab neighbors by returning land in exchange for peace, especially with Egypt.
+However, Arabs living in Gaza (the “Palestinians”) and West Bank, have refused to make peace.

 This is only a simplified summary of the Middle East.
 There are many other pieces to the puzzle, and other complicating factors.
 But if you understand these four key pieces above, you will have a much clearer picture of the Middle East puzzle.

-(Dr. Bob Rogers has a Th.D. in Church History, and has taught History of the Middle East at The Baptist College of Florida.)
+(Dr. Bob Rogers has a Th.D. in Church History, and has taught History of the Middle East at The Baptist University of Florida.)

 Be a Christian “muslim”